-increases the other directors' incentives to monitor.
+complementarity, directors benefit from each others' efforts, so that more monitoring by one director increases the other directors' incentives to monitor.

 Strategic interaction among members of a team can arise for a variety of reasons.
 The personneland organization-economics literatures focus on social pressure, image concerns, and technology.
 Ichino and Maggi (2000), Kandel and Lazear (1992), and Mas and Moretti (2009) argue that social pressure or image concerns can lead to strategic complementarity.
 Applied to our setting, the argument is that a director may step up her monitoring effort if she expects her co-directors to devote more effort to monitoring, in order to avoid the stigma of shirking or the resentment of her peers.
 Benabou and Tirole (2006) argue that social pressure or image concerns give rise to strategic substitutability instead: if individuals seek distinction, more effort by other team members may weaken incentives because it limits the opportunity to stand out from the crowd.
 Applied to our setting, better attendance by other directors may reduce a director's incentive to attend board meetings because the reputational value of a good attendance record may be low if co-directors also have good attendance records.
 Grossman and Maggi (2000) and Gould and Winter (2009) argue that strategic interaction can arise for technological reasons, reflecting the nature of the team's tasks.
-Applied to our setting, the task of investigating managerial misconduct or accounting fraud can, for example, lead to strategic complementarities because an individual director's effort to curb such behavior may be more effective if other directors devote effort to this task as well.
+Applied to our setting, the task of investigating managerial misconduct or accounting fraud, for example, can lead to strategic complementarities because an individual director's effort to curb such behavior may be more effective if other directors devote effort to this task as well.